McCoyGroup/Psience/docs/Psience/Molecools/Molecule.md

 </div>

-Provides a simple Molecule class that we can adapt as we need Most standard functionality should be served by OpenBabel Uses AtomData to get properties and whatnot
+Provides a simple Molecule class that we can adapt as we need Uses AtomData to get properties and whatnot

 ### Members